Faculty & Staff

 Admin license from the University of Denver, Ritchie Program for School Leaders

 Craig is a lifelong innovator, teacher, coach and champion for change in the field of education.
 He specializes in creative solutions that exist "outside the box."
 Craig's passion is the implementation of shared leadership structures that create socially just, equitable and sustainable school teams.
 He is a student focused and community driven leader.
 A Denver native, Craig's visionary approach helped develop and run the Denver Green School, an innovation school in Colorado for over 6 years.
 As a consultant he has collaborated with Denver Public Schools to create new school leadership competencies and implement growth and guidance systems.
 He is currently pursuing his doctoral degree in the Educational Leadership and Policy Studies program at the University of Denver.
 Craig has served in many roles throughout the education sector, including working as a paraprofessional, technology and special education teacher, assistant principal, principal, lead partner and leadership consultant in his over 25 years of educational service.

-Amy Biro, SEL and Restorative Process Coach
+Amy Biro, Restorative Process Coach

 B.S.
 Political Science & Journalism, Ohio Wesleyan University; M.Ed.
 Teaching and Learning, DePaul University